OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/bold-adoption-for-orbit-chains.md

     - Improved resistance to delay attacks
     - Increased censorship resistance for L3s
     - Use of any `ERC-20` as the bonding token
     - Be on the latest iteration of Arbitrum technology, making future security & feature updates much easier to pick up
-    - Less engineering overhead and infrastructure costs
+    - Continue to be secured with interactive fraud proofs, with a 1/N honest party trust assumption

 ##### Caveats
     - Permissioned validation: only entities on allowlist can resolve disputes